Treatment Instead of Jail: How Drug Possession Laws Are Changing

 Here are a few more ideas to help break the stigma of addiction:

-• speaking out against misconceptions and negative
+• speaking out against misconceptions and negative language around addiction, including on social media

 • using supportive language, such as “a person with a substance use disorder,” not an “addict” or a “junkie”

-• talking openly about substance abuse issues
+• talking openly about substance use disorder issues

 Like people with other diseases, when people with a substance use disorder receive medical care, they can recover and live a full life.